directcyber/playbook/README.md

 ```

 This script does not break the law because it does not constitute any authorized access, modification or impairment of the target.
 (Also, it's basically just web browsing)

+Alternatively, you can also write your own Nuclei template and run that instead.
+See ["Introduction to Nuclei Templates"](https://docs.projectdiscovery.io/templates/introduction) for more information.

 ## Host to org correlation